 But before we get to those, the first thing you should NOT do is give up.
 You’ve come so far already and while it might feel frustrating that your French is not advancing like it was at lower levels, there are critical ways to improve your fluency.
 It’s going to be worth it.

-Here are 4 foolproof strategies to climb out of the dreaded learning plateau.
+5 foolproof strategies to overcome of the learning plateau

 If you want to get out of the learning plateau, you’re going to need an incentive.
 And the best way to do that is to find a new goal that will not only motivate you but also purposefully steer you in the right direction.
 While I’m not a huge fan of standardised tests in general (remember, I’m a rebel French teacher and not a star student), one common and motivating goal is passing the Diplôme d’Etudes en Langue Française (DELF) exam.